defgsus/nn-experiments/scripts/logs/autoencoder-experiments.md

 on only 300 (randomly h&v-flipped) images of the RPG-tiles dataset (/scripts/datasets.py).

+The encoder is a small version of the DALL-E VQ-VAE model.
+The decoder is basically a function of

+    encoding, pixel-position -> pixel-color

+which i call "manifold" for now until i stumble across a better name.
+It's made of X equal blocks of Y fully connected layers with batch-normalization and residual skip connections per block.

 Besides l2 reconstruction loss there is an extra constraint on the distribution of the encoding:

     loss_batch_std = (.5 - feature_batch.std(0).mean()).abs()